WASHINGTON — The Redskins are allowing Trent Williams to seek a trade, the 7-time Pro Bowler confirmed to WUSA9 on Thursday.

-On Tuesday, Williams talked about his NFL future.
-The offensive lineman says he expects not to be with the Redskins in 2020.
+The left tackle talked about his NFL future earlier, saying he expected not to be with the Redskins in 2020.

 Williams held out from the Redskins over his frustration with how the team’s medical staff handled a recent situation involving the 7-time pro bowler.